Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: Overview of the AHSS in band theory

-\item \ [Topological insulators] $E_1^{p,-n}$ is the classification of topological insulators over $p$-spheres for the AZ class $(n-p)$, where the $p$-sphere is defined by shrinking the boundary of the $p$-cell to a one point. \item \ [Topological gapless states] $E_1^{p,-n}$ is the classification of topological gapless states inside $p$-cells for the AZ class $(n+1-p)$. \item \ [Topological singular points] $E_1^{p,-n}$ is the classification of topological singular points inside $p$-cells for the AZ class $(n+2-p)$. \end{itemize} Table~\ref{tab:overview_e1} shows the correspondence between the latter three interpretations and the columns in the $E_1$-page in the view of a fixed AZ class $n$.
-In applying the AHSS to the band theory, we should keep all the above four interpretations of the $E_1$-page in mind.
+In this way, there are four different interpretations of the $E_1$-page summarized as follows. \begin{itemize} \item \ [Irreps] $E_1^{p,-n}$ is the classification of irreps at points $\bk$ inside $p$-cells for the AZ class $n$.
+(See Fig.~\ref{fig:f2} [a]). \item \ [Topological insulators] $E_1^{p,-n}$ is the classification of topological insulators over $p$-spheres for the AZ class $(n-p)$, where the $p$-sphere is defined by shrinking the boundary of the $p$-cell to one point. \item \ [Topological gapless states] $E_1^{p,-n}$ is the classification of topological gapless states inside $p$-cells for the AZ class $(n+1-p)$. \item \ [Topological singular points] $E_1^{p,-n}$ is the classification of topological singular points inside $p$-cells for the AZ class $(n+2-p)$. \end{itemize} Table~\ref{tab:overview_e1} shows the correspondence between the latter three interpretations and the columns in the $E_1$-page in the view of a fixed AZ class $n$.
+In applying the AHSS to band theory, we should keep all the above four interpretations of the $E_1$-page in mind.